secretstartups/handbook/product/ux/jobs-to-be-done/index.html.md

 - Conduct [generative problem validation research](/handbook/product/ux/ux-research/problem-validation-and-methods/#when-to-use-problem-validation) using broad questions.
 For example, ask questions like, "tell me what you do as a software engineer."
 - Run abbreviated 30-minute job interviews with a minimum of 5 participants (direct questions).
 For example, ask questions based on the JTBD such as, "tell me about the last time you made an architectural decision.
 What went well?
 What didn't go so well?"
 Document your interview using the [JTBD Interview Note template](https://docs.google.com/spreadsheets/d/e/2PACX-1vSX5b57MKfLFl59TfiN61rWNkm2Qctb8cVy40JUGsF6FyEcy3jhPBUxY-4D3exXxqXPwwBkcSOb0HT8/pub?output=xlsx).

-## JTBD, user stories, and tasks
+## Job stories and user stories

 Read "[What is and isn't a JTBD](/handbook/product/ux/jobs-to-be-done/deep-dive/#what-is-a-jtbd)".

-Job statements are different than user stories and tasks.
-They are designed to be persona, product, and solution agnostic and have a close relationship with user stories and tasks.
-This allows us to think more deeply about the context, rather than just a _role with a goal_.
+[Job stories differ from user stories](https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27) because they are persona, product, and solution agnostic.
+This allows us to think more deeply about the user's context, motivations, and needs rather than just a _title, task, and goal_.

 _Example:_

-- **Job:** Help me to **make effective architectural decisions**.
+- **Job**: Address business-critical risks in my organization's assets.
-- **Job statement:** When my development ecosystem begins to mature, I want an overall understanding of my organization’s registries and specific package usage, so I can make effective architectural decisions.
+- **Job story**: When I am on triage rotation, I want to address business-critical risks in my organization's assets, so I can minimize the likelihood of a security incident.
-- **Task:** View a list of packages we use.

-In its most basic form, you will have a job statement that is associated with one or more user stories that are made up of multiple tasks.
-You'll use each of these at different moments within the design process.
+- **User story**: As a Security Analyst, I want to address vulnerabilities in my applications, So that I can ensure there are no unattended risks.

-Job statements offer a high-level view of the main objective.
-User stories guide your solutions as you create wireframes and tasks become the steps required to complete the job.
+Job stories offer a higher-level view of the main objective.
+However, when written at a lower altitude, they can serve the same function as user stories, guiding your solutions while keeping the main job, circumstances, and need in mind.

-If you want a detailed breakdown of each segement of the job statement, learn more about the [structure of a JTBD](/handbook/product/ux/jobs-to-be-done/deep-dive/#how-do-i-structure-a-jtbd).
+If you want a detailed breakdown of each segement of the JTBD, learn more about the [structure of a JTBD](/handbook/product/ux/jobs-to-be-done/deep-dive/#how-do-i-structure-a-jtbd).